cloudera-labs/hms-mirror/README.md

 ##### Kerberized Connections

 `hms-mirror` relies on the Hadoop libraries to connect via 'kerberos'.
-If the clusters are running different versions of Hadoop/Hive, we can only support connecting to one of the clusters via kerberos.  `hms-mirror` is built with the dependencies for Hadoop 3.1 (CDP 7.1.x).
+Suppose the clusters are running different versions of Hadoop/Hive.
+In that case, we can only support connecting to one of the clusters via Kerberos.  `hms-mirror` is built with the dependencies for Hadoop 3.1 (CDP 7.1.x).
 Kerberos connections are NOT supported in the 'sandbox' configuration we discussed above.

 There are three scenarios for kerberized connections.